Massad Ayoob | Thoughts on 1911 Magazines

 For the short-butt 1911s, I generally have all Wilson 47s charged with seven rounds of .45 ACP, and if I can’t afford any butt protrusion at all, there’ll be a flush-bottom Colt mag in the gun, filled with six.

-For double stack 1911 9mms, the STI brand seems to be the primary go-to.
+For double-stack 9mm 1911 magazines, the STI brand seems to be the primary go-to.

 …and I don’t have enough time in with .38 Super and .40 S&W 1911 magazines to address the topic.